newrelic/newrelic-python-agent/CONTRIBUTING.rst

 our security goals.

-If you believe you have found a security vulnerability in this project or any of New Relic’s products or websites, we welcome and greatly appreciate you reporting it to New Relic through `HackerOne <https://hackerone.com/newrelic>`__.
+If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through `HackerOne <https://hackerone.com/newrelic>`__.